nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.2.2 =
+* 1) Fixed reported bug on mobile
+* 2) Took off the Christmas banner.
+* 3) Optimized images of the plugin so it comes more light now.

 = 3.2.1 =
 * Removed sessions and nonces as reported from a user over WordPress forum and fixed the issue with errors.